sendgrid/sendgrid-php/README.md

 ### Tos

-If you prefer, you can add multiple to addresses as an array using the `setTos` method.
+If you prefer, you can add multiple TO addresses as an array using the `setTos` method.
+This will unset any previous `addTo`s you appended.

 ```php
 $mail   = new SendGrid\Mail();